sciences-citoyennes/Future-Earth-Workshop/README.md

 # Follow the Money: How EU Research Agenda Influences the Future of Society
--- a workshop for Future Earth 2026 in Lausanne run by Sciences Citoyennes and Scientist Rebellion France
+a workshop for Future Earth 2026 in Lausanne run by Sciences Citoyennes and Scientists Rebellion France

 ### WORKSHOP RESOURCES
 #### Presentation Slides: https://canva.link/78u6piohcxliilk